gpeyton/ai-devotional/devotional/index_Q3.md

 The story of Elisabeth Elliot, who continued her husband's missionary work after his martyrdom and demonstrated faithful perseverance.
 *Hymn*: Faith of Our Fathers

-## Week 31: Even More on the Fourth Commandment
+## Week 31: Prophet & Priest
 **Memory Verse**: "If you turn back your foot from the Sabbath, from doing your pleasure on my holy day, and call the Sabbath a delight."
 (Isaiah 58:13)

-### Day 1: What Is Forbidden in the Fourth Commandment?
+### Day 1: How Is Christ a Prophet?
-*Catechism Q61*: What is forbidden in the fourth commandment?
+*Catechism Q66*: How is Christ a prophet?
-*Catechism A*: The fourth commandment forbiddeth the omission, or careless performance, of the duties required, and the profaning the day by idleness, or doing that which is in itself sinful, or by unnecessary thoughts, words, or works, about our worldly employments or recreations.
+*Catechism A*: Because he teaches us the will of God.
 *Hymn*: Take Time to Be Holy

 ### Day 2: Discipline